Bangkok Airways: History

 The airline was established in 1968 as Sahakol Air, operating air taxi services under contract from the Overseas International Construction Company (OICC), an American construction company, the United States Operations Mission (USOM), and a number of other organisations engaged in oil and natural gas exploration in the Gulf of Thailand.
 It began scheduled services in 1986, becoming Thailand's first privately owned domestic airline.
 It rebranded to become Bangkok Airways in 1989.
 The airline is owned by Prasert Prasarttong-Osoth (92.31 percent), Sahakol Estate (4.3 percent), Bangkok Dusit Medical Services (1.2 percent), and other shareholders (2.19 percent).
 At one point, it also wholly owned subsidiary airline Siem Reap Airways in Cambodia.

-It built its own airport on Ko Samui, which opened in April 1989 and offers direct flights between the island and Chiang Mai, Hong Kong, Krabi, Pattaya, Phuket, and Singapore.
+It built its own airport, Samui Airport on the island of Ko Samui, which opened in April 1989 and offers direct flights between the island and Chiang Mai, Hong Kong, Krabi, Pattaya, Phuket, and Singapore.
 The airline opened its second airport in Sukhothai Province in 1996.
 A third airport was built in Trat Province, opening in March 2003 to serve the tourism destination of Ko Chang.

 The airline made its first foray into jet aircraft in 2000, when it started adding Boeing 717s to its fleet.
 Until that time, Bangkok Airways had flown propeller-driven aircraft, primarily the ATR 72.
 It had also operated the De Havilland Canada Dash 8, the Shorts 330 and for a short time a Fokker 100.
 The carrier added another jet, the Airbus A320, to its fleet in 2004.